 They need to be up to date with topics such as LGBTQ+ rights, sexual orientation, and gender dysphoria, and they need to practice approved gender-affirming interventions.
 This is very important, as puberty blockers and hormone treatment are not something to play with if you don’t know what you’re doing.

 Many gender non-conforming people also suffer from mental illness, so the gender therapist should be compassionate and aware of any such possibilities before saying something that could be hurtful or triggering.

 If you’re uncertain about your gender, they should not try to force you to identify as either trans or cis!
 That’s not their job!
 Their job is to listen and offer support and advice.

 Worst of all, they should never treat your gender-related insecurities as a mental illness.
 Never!
 If you notice any of these red flags, run ASAP!

 You may be a bit confused right now.
 If a therapist can’t tell you what to identify as then can’t they diagnose gender dysphoria?
 If they can’t, who can?

-Actually, gender therapists are the only people authorised to diagnose gender dysphoria.
+Gender therapists are the only people authorized to diagnose gender dysphoria.
 What they can’t do is assert their opinions and views before getting to know you and your troubles.

 Only at that point can they decide whether or not to diagnose you with gender dysphoria.